Cog-Creators/Red-DiscordBot/docs/getting_started.rst

     [p]help commandgroup subcommand

-When using them, you also need to specify the command group.
+When using subcommands, you also need to specify the command group.
 As an example, ``cleanup`` has 6 subcommands.
 If you want to use one, do it like this: ``[p]cleanup messages 10``